 Surveillance task.
 We computed the number of errors made during the surveillance task for each participant (errors are defined as responding to non-target trials, or not responding to target trials), to check if participants paid attention during that task.
 Based on the original authors’ recommendations, we excluded participants who were more than three standard deviations above or below the mean number of errors, as in the original Olson and Fazio (2001) study.
 2% of participants were excluded on this basis.

 Evaluation task.
 Following Jones et al. (2009), a self-reported preference score was calculated for each participant based on their performance during the evaluation task.
 Specifically, a score of 1 was assigned to trials in which the participant chose the CSpos or the image that appeared together with CSneg.
 A score of −1 was assigned to trials in which participants chose the CSneg or the image appearing together with CSpos.
-The sum of this coding, which ranged from -10 to +10 served as measure of evaluative responding (i.e., a preference for CSpos over CSneg).
+The sum of this coding, which ranged from -10 to +10 served as a measure of evaluative responding (i.e., a preference for CSpos over CSneg).

 Awareness/recollection memory criteria.
 Four methods of excluding individuals based on their responses to the post-experiment questions were preregistered.
 Although they were all preregistered, we refer to them as primary versus secondary analyses in order to separate the method that most closely resembled that employed by the original authors in their study (Olson & Fazio, 2001), from three additional methods to explore the robustness of the effect.
 These secondary criteria were included because they had either been (a) used in previously published work (Bar-Anan et al., 2010), or (b) were created by us in order to provide different levels of stringency than previously employed (i.e., higher than Olson & Fazio, 2001 and lower than the Bar-Anan et al., 2010, respectively).